-From "Community Technology” to “Design Justice” to “Poetry and Publishing” to “Sound and Revolution”, AMC2017 will feature a dynamic range of more than 30 unique focus areas that explore the imaginative strategies that we need right now for a joyful and sustainable activism.
+From “Learning Liberation” to “Digital Futures of Consent” to “Indigenous Rising: Media as Resistance”, AMC2018 will feature a dynamic range of more than 30 unique focus areas that explore the imaginative strategies we need for joyful and sustainable activism.

-When you propose a session for the AMC, you can associate it with one of the AMC’s tracks or practice spaces, or offer it independently as part of our “General Track”.
-Learn more about all of the AMC2017 tracks, practice spaces and network gatherings and read the calls for participation listed below.
-Then submit your proposal!
+When you propose a sessionfor the AMC, you can associate it with one of the AMC’s Tracks or Practice Spaces, or offer it independently as part of our “General Track”.
+Learn more about all of the AMC2018 Tracks, Practice Spaces and Network Gatherings and read the calls for participation linked below.
+Then, submit a proposal of your own!

 A Focus on Media-based Organizing

 "Media-based organizing" is the common thread that connects the rich variety of topics explored by the AMC’s tracks, practice spaces, and network gatherings.
 Media-based organizing is any collaborative process that uses media, art, or technology to address the roots of a problem and advances holistic solutions towards a more just and creative world.
 Coordinators of each track and practice space will be reviewing session proposals with a special eye towards how the session incorporates or explores the practice of media-based organizing.

 The Tracks and Practice Spaces of the AMC are looking for diverse and engaging session ideas.
 We especially love sessions that share interesting ideas, strategies, and tools in an accessible way, and that offer opportunities for continued work and connections beyond the AMC.

 - A “Track” is a series of sessions connected by a shared theme.